Features and Ease of Use

 The prices are affordable, and there’s certainly a package to suit most budgets.
 You can purchase hosting on one-month to three-year terms, and you get a deep discount if you sign up for longer than a year.
 You always have to pay extra for SSL certificates.

-New customers get a free .ru or .rf domain, which might not be much use to non-Russian customers who might also struggle on this vendor’s checkout page because it doesn’t translate into English very well.
+New customers receive a complimentary .ru or .rf domain, which may not be of much use to non-Russian customers.
+Additionally, non-Russian customers might encounter difficulties on this vendor’s checkout page due to its poor translation into English.

 Support can be accessed by calling a Moscow or St. Petersburg number, sending an email, or initiating a live chat.
 There may also be additional support on offer when you log in as a customer.
 I’ve used the live chat option a few times – to confirm server locations and business hours – and have received immediate responses as you can see here: